Looking for a quick way to test your network speed? Well, you can always use a service like speedtest. Their results are accurate.

 If you are new to command prompt then first check out my post on different ways to open a command prompt.
 To open the terminal on mac type in the terminal in the spotlight, while Linux user can use the shortcut ctrl + alt+ T.

 2. Once you see the cmd or terminal window, try the following command.

 a. ping localhost

-This will display your computer’s name and whether you system is able to receive and send information.
+This will display your computer’s name and whether your system is able to receive and send information.
 You will notice the time it took for sending and receiving data packets is less than 1ms.
-This is because we are communication to same device.
+This is because we are communicating to the same device.

 This is rarely useful but something you should know.

 This one extremely useful and usually used.
 If this command fails i.e. there is no response from the server.
 Then it means either the website is down or your internet.